quicwg/base-drafts/draft-ietf-quic-http.md

 ### PRIORITY {#frame-priority}

 The PRIORITY (type=0x02) frame specifies the client-advised priority of a stream.

 When opening a new request stream, a PRIORITY frame MAY be sent as the first frame of the stream.
 In order to ensure that prioritization is processed in a consistent order, any subsequent PRIORITY frames MUST be sent on the control stream.
-A PRIORITY frame received on a push stream, received after other frames on a request stream, or received by a client MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.
+A PRIORITY frame received after other frames on a request stream MUST be treated as a stream error of type HTTP_UNEXPECTED_FRAME.

 Subsequent PRIORITY frames sent on the control stream might arrive before PRIORITY frames sent on a request stream due to reordering.
 PRIORITY frames on